Returning Organization Registration

 - Opportunity to co-program with University departments.

-- Limited quantity of free copies from the Student Activities Center.
+- Limited quantity of free copies from Student Activities.

 - Opportunity to use campus advertising mediums on a space-available basis to advertise organizational activities and membership, subject to University policy.